 "The social context within which young people live has been changing significantly in recent years.
 All young people are subject to new, sometimes insidious pressures; many may experience temporary difficulties as they grow up; some suffer from real deprivation and do not enjoy the kind of supportive relationships which they need to feel safe and to benefit fully from their education.
-In this changing context it is vital that we continue to re-appraise established practices and find new ways of providing effective support to all pupils."

-Support in Scottish Schools, HMIE
+In this changing context it is vital that we continue to re-appraise established practices and find new ways of providing effective support to all pupils.", Support in Scottish Schools, HMIE

-Engagement with children and young people around the principles of positive relationship and behaviour is essential.
+While ensuring that children are guided within protective boundaries, engagement with children and young people around the principles of positive relationships and behaviour is essential.